JASchilz/RSSNext-PHP/README.md

 ### Continuous Deployment

-Every merge to master undergoes a comphrehensive set of user-acceptance tests, so every merge to master is safe to immediately deploy to production.
+Every merge to master undergoes a comprehensive set of user-acceptance tests, so every merge to master is safe to immediately deploy to production.
 This repository uses a GitHub webhook to alert the server at `php.rssnext.net` when a successful merge has been made, and the server responds by immediately downloading and deploying the updated code.

 Things I Would Do Differently